 Solar energy systems require periodic inspections and routine maintenance to keep them operating efficiently.
 Also, from time to time, components may need repair or replacement.
 You should also take steps to prevent scaling, corrosion, and freezing.

 You might be able to handle some of the inspections and maintenance tasks on your own, but others may require a qualified technician.
 Work that requires going up ladders, walking on roofs, soldering or hot work, or cutting back tree limbs should be performed by a professional service for safety reasons.
 Ask for a cost estimate in writing before having any work done.
-For some systems, it may be more cost effective to replace, shut off, or remove the solar system than to have it repaired.
+For systems with extensive damage, it may be more cost effective to replace, shut off, or remove the solar system than to have it repaired.

 Periodic Inspection List

 Here are some suggested inspections of solar system components.
 Also read your owner's manual for a suggested maintenance schedule and keep track of previous maintenance activities in order to manage preventative maintenance intervals and better track elusive problems

 - Collector shading

 Visually check for shading of the collectors during the day (mid-morning, noon, and mid-afternoon) on an annual basis.
 Shading can greatly affect the performance of solar collectors.
-Vegetation growth over time or new construction on your house or your neighbor's property may produce shading that wasn't there when the collectors were installed.
+Vegetation growth over time or new nearby construction may produce shading that wasn't there when the collectors were installed.

 - Collector soiling

 Dusty or soiled collectors will perform poorly.
 Periodic cleaning may be necessary in areas with specific sources of soiling such as birds or dust from plowing and if rain is not sufficient to rinse them off.

 - Collector glazing and seals